DiegoLabate/Leebera-Project/README.md

 https://www.youtube.com/watch?v=LFNxyDjrpNE&t=23s

-First to throw away your washing machine, with 70kg of material in the environment, think to it two times!
+First to throw away your washing machine, your dishwater or your fridge, putting 70kg-80Kg of materials in the environment, think twice!

+For information and support to our project please write to info@leebera.com.